Skip to content

 Claude receives the structured fields and can branch deterministically: if retryable is true and retry_after is set, wait and retry; if owner_action_required is true, surface to the user; otherwise fail fast.

-When building services that agents will call, emit RFC 9457 responses rather than generic HTTP errors:
+When you build services that agents will call, emit RFC 9457 responses rather than generic HTTP errors:

 from flask import jsonify